page 1

 Please don't contact me again if you as a gallery want money I made by selling paintings to clients I found without you- I believe that is technically & traditionally your province & responsibility in this sort of relationship (the very reason you can afford the expenses you mention in your letter- because you have buyers we painters can't find).

-I take my share of the money made from sales to paintings-collectors & invest it in the expenses associated with being able to continue dedicating my time to the manufacture of the product it is your profession to sell; you take your share of the money & pay the expenses for the address that attracts buyers my studio address does not.
+I take my share of the money made from sales to collectors & invest it in the expenses associated with being able to continue dedicating my time to the manufacture of the product it is your profession to sell; you take your share of the money & pay the expenses of the address that attracts buyers my studio address does not.

-You feed off of the weak & exploit naïve hopes & I’m sure the innocent painter who invests his day job’s money with you will never see it again; I think you could find a sales job with more dignity Ava, shame on you.
+You feed off of the weak & exploit naïve hopes.
+I’m sure the innocent painter who invests his day job’s money with you will never see it again; I think you could find a sales job with more dignity xxx, shame on you.

 Sincerely,